-IFRS 15 adopted, paras B28-33 warranties, assurance-types and service-types
+IFRS 15, paras B28-33 warranties, assurance-types and service-types

-China Yuchai International Limited – Annual report – 31 December 2021
+China Yuchai International Limited – Annual report – 31 December 2024

 Industry: manufacturing

-2.3 Summary of significant accounting policies (extract)
+2.5.
+Summary of material accounting policies (extract)

-(f) Revenue from Contracts with Customers (extract)
+(d) Revenue from Contracts with Customers (extract)

 Warranty obligations

 The Group typically provides warranties for general repairs of defects as part of the sale of engines.
 These assurance-type warranties are accounted for as warranty provisions.
-Refer to the accounting policy on warranty provisions in Section (s) Provisions.
+Refer to the accounting policy on warranty provisions in Section (m) Provisions.

-(s) Provisions (extract)
+(m) Provisions (extract)

 Product warranty

-6.2 Contract balances (extract)
+6.2.
+Contract balances

 The contract liabilities comprise short-term advance received from customers and unfulfilled service-type maintenance service.
 The advance received from customers is recognized as revenue upon the delivery of goods, and the contract liability arising from unfulfilled service-type warranty is recognized upon the completion of the maintenance services.
 According to the business customary practice, the remaining performance obligations (unfulfilled service-type maintenance service) at the year-end is expected to be satisfied within 2 years.